Types of cancer

 You can read more about the lymphatic system and how cancer may affect it.

-Some of the lymphatic system white blood cells (lymphocytes) start to divide abnormally and don't die as they usually do.
+It happens because some of the lymphatic system white blood cells (lymphocytes) start to divide in an abnormal way.
+And don't die as they should.
 These cells start to divide before they become fully grown (mature) so they can't fight infection.

 The abnormal lymphocytes start to collect in the lymph nodes or other places such as the bone marrow or spleen.
 They can then grow into tumours.